ReFreezed/Gloa/README.md

 	while x > 0 {
 		x -= 1+1  -- Same as  x = x - (1+1)
 		if x < 5
-			break -- We can break or continue loops.
+			break -- We can 'break' or 'continue' loops.
 	}

 	-- For loops.
 	for 1, 3         print(it)          -- 1 2 3
-	for array        print(itIndex, it) -- 'it' is the default name for the item variable. for v: array     print(itIndex, v)  -- Rename the 'it' variable. for v, i: array  print(i, v)        -- Rename the 'itIndex' variable.
+	for array        print(itIndex, it) -- 'it' is the default name for the item variable. for v: array     print(itIndex, v)  -- Rename the 'it' variable. for v, i: array  print(i, v)        -- Rename both the 'it' and 'itIndex' variables.
 	-- Lua-style and iterators:
 	for i = 1, 3               print(i)    -- 1 2 3
 	for i, v in ipairs(array)  print(i, v) -- ipairs() returns an iterator and whatever value the 'for' loop require.